cameronbroe/challenges/README.md

 sufficiently complex requirements for the front-end application.
 Also, the front-end should be wholly decoupled from the backend API so frontend and backend systems can be scaled independently.
 Also, clearer separation of system concerns than a pure monorepo would provide.

+* **Authentication** - Authentication definitely needs to be added and given that I used Rails, I would just use the Devise gem.